The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

 What Are Your Options If Tickets Are Sold Out?

-If you couldn’t secure a permit for the Inca Trail, not all is lost.
-There are other spectacular routes that will take you to Machu Picchu, each offering breathtaking landscapes and unique experiences.
+If you didn’t manage to get a permit for the Inca Trail, not all is lost.
+There are alternative routes to Machu Picchu, each offering stunning landscapes and unique experiences.

 Alternative Routes to Machu Picchu